 Here is how I generally planned my solo hiking trips, which were and continue to be my best vacation plans.

 - Research, research, research – I spend countless hours researching.
 I read hotel reviews on several sites beginning with TripAdvisor and Yelp.
 I read hiking trail reviews including researching hiking destinations and reading countless reviews on specific hiking trails.
 I mean I want to know the best hiking trails because of my limited time in that area.
 This also includes researching spots to eat in that area.
 The list goes on.
 I research a lot.
 I want to make the most of my time and get the most bang for the buck.

 - Itinerary is time based – I plan to the hour.
 My itineraries are meticulously created.
 This includes what time I wake up, sleep, eat, and drive.
 This includes how long each of my hikes are expected to last.
 The research I do on the hiking trails I select always gives the length of the trail and the approximate time it takes to hike.
 Based on my hiking experience, I have a good sense of how long it will take for me to hike based on how strenuous the hike is.

 - My day has to be filled – because of the way I create my itinerary, many will view this as excessive and actually stressful.
 I will not disagree there because many have said that to me.
 That is probably why I solo hike because I do not need to please others.
 That is also probably why I am single…I am selfish in that respect.
 My itineraries rarely have a chance to be spontaneous.
 However I do put in time to enjoy the scenery.
-Some of the hikes I have been on in Washington State were absolutely breathtaking and I knew to expect this because of all the research I did looking at pictures and reviews.
+Some of the hikes I have been on were absolutely breathtaking and I knew to expect this because of all the research I did looking at pictures and reviews.

 - Budgeting is always included – this comes naturally as I review hotels and restaurants.
 I have never gone over budget on any of my solo hiking trips, but I am also more conservative similar to the planned trip I made in August as part of my side hustle.